 There are a few steps you’ll need to complete in Handshake to register.

 Follow these instructions to register.
 Registering for the fair is an important first step, but remember that you’ll also need to sign up for the specific employer one-on-one and group sessions you’d like to attend.
-You can view sessions for Day 1 and Day 2 in Handshake.
+You can view available sessions in Handshake.

 - What should I do now to prepare for the fair?

-If you’d like help making sure your resume is polished and reflects you well, attend a drop-in career advising session between Aug.
-31-Sept.
-11 from 11 a.m. and 4 p.m.
+If you’d like help making sure your resume is polished and reflects you well, attend a drop-in career advising sessions on Fridays between noon and 4 p.m.
 No appointment is needed for drop-in advising.
-Sessions on are held over Zoom.
+Sessions on are held over Zoom and links can be found in Handshake.
 For additional guidance, review our resume guide.

 - When will the full list of employers attending be available?

-It’s very important that you monitor the employer participation list frequently, perhaps even daily, so that you don’t miss the opportunity to sign up for a one-on-one with an employer you really want to meet.
+It’s very important that you monitor the employer participation list frequently, perhaps even daily starting Feb.
+8 so that you don’t miss the opportunity to sign up for a one-on-one with an employer you really want to meet.